-- using infrared thermometer and follow-up actions.
-Temperature reading should not be more than 99 F nor less than 97 F in the IR Thermometer. - n) Ensure adequate supply of appropriate Personal Protection Equipment (PPE) and medical equipment (e.g. thermometers, disposable gloves, masks, N-95 masks and disinfectants) and undertake training to familiarize employees on their usage. - o) For the training and monitoring of the housekeeping team and the user team, a Health Officer should be appointed from the support staff, whose only job throughout the day would be to move around the premises and ensure that the SOPs are followed in totality.
-They are the person to be approached in case of any difficulties or queries. - p) Ensure that the company has appointed at least one designated Point of Contact (POC) (may be the HSE manager), who will be responsible for implementation of policy and during activation of contact tracing processes at the workplace. - q) Check the regulatory websites (WHO, FDA etc.) daily for updated advisories (e.g. travel advisories) and update employees accordingly. - r) Ensure persons above 65 years of age and person with co-morbidities are not allowed to come or encourage working from home. - s) Ensure that employees who have travelled to affected areas are quarantined for sufficient number of days, as advised by the Medical officer.
-Keep a check on employees' health by phone or email during his/her absence from work. - t) Ensure common areas e.g. pantries, washrooms, meeting rooms are disinfected daily by using day wise alternative disinfection solutions and keep the record for the same.
-(See Annexure III Disinfection chart). - u) Designate a room/area in the office with nearby toilet facilities as the isolation room/area for the employee(s) with fever to use.
-Identify the isolation route (a route that is not commonly used by employees/visitors) that leads to an area where the employees with fever can be brought to the clinic/hospital and ensure proper sanitization of the place after usage of the room.

-- v) Keep log book for the usage of the isolation room which shall include all the activities carried out in the room including sanitization, routine cleaning etc. - w) HSE Committee and internal team working on healthcare of employees should ensure they have adequate personal protective equipment and other infection prevention and control supplies for both providers and patients, such as hand hygiene supplies and patient facemasks.
-Other recommendations include: - ➤ Have contingency plans if the demand for PPE or other supplies exceeds supply. - Assess environmental cleaning procedures. - Ensure that appropriate personnel have been medically cleared, fit-tested, and trained for respirator use.
+- medical equipment (e.g. thermometers, disposable gloves, masks, N-95 masks and disinfectants) and undertake training to familiarize employees on their usage. - m) Ensure that the company has appointed at least one designated Point of Contact (POC) (may be the HSE manager), who will be responsible for implementation of policy and during activation of contact tracing processes at the workplace. - n) Check the regulatory websites (WHO, FDA etc.) daily for updated advisories (e.g. travel advisories) and update employees accordingly. - o) Ensure persons above 65 years of age and person with co-morbidities are not allowed to come or encourage working from home. - p) Ensure that employees who have travelled to affected areas are quarantined for sufficient number of days, as advised by the Medical officer.
+Keep a check on employees' health by phone or email during his/her absence from work. - q) Ensure common areas e.g. pantries, washrooms, meeting rooms are disinfected daily by using day wise alternative disinfection solutions and keep the record for the same.
+(See Annexure III Disinfection chart). - r) Designate a room/area in the office with nearby toilet facilities as the isolation room/area for the employee(s) with fever to use.
+Identify the isolation route (a route that is not commonly used by employees/visitors) that leads to an area where the employees with fever can be brought to the clinic/hospital and ensure proper sanitization of the place after usage of the room. - s) Keep log book for the usage of the isolation room which shall include all the activities carried out in the room including sanitization, routine cleaning etc. - t) HSE Committee and internal team working on healthcare of employees should ensure they have adequate personal protective equipment and other infection prevention and control supplies for both providers and patients, such as hand hygiene supplies and patient facemasks.
+Other recommendations include: - Have contingency plans if the demand for PPE or other supplies exceeds supply. - Assess environmental cleaning procedures. - Ensure that appropriate personnel have been medically cleared, fit-tested, and trained for respirator use.